ashishps1/awesome-low-level-design/problems/facebook.md

 # Designing a Social Network Like Facebook

-This blog post explores designing and implementing a social network platform similar to Facebook using Java.
+This article explores designing and implementing a social network platform similar to Facebook using Java.

 We focus on user profiles, friendships, posting updates, and generating a feed of posts.